desiby/stelligent-u/00-dev-environment/README.md

 What method did you use to store the aws credentials?
 What are some other options?
->I stored the default credentials in a python file and imported this file into the main .py file.
+>I stored the default credentials in a python file, imported file into mfascript.py file.
 Temporary credentials were stored using os.environ method from os library.
-Other options are AWS vault or Hashicorp vault
+Other options are AWS vault or Hashicorp vault.

 ###### Question 0.1.1: 2